isaacnmm/pestpolicy-hugo2XX/content/posts/best-shoes-for-overweight-nurses/index.md

 ##  Review: 7 Best Shoes for Overweight Nurses

 ###  [1.
-New Balance Women's 928 V3 Walking [Shoe](https://pestpolicy.com/best-non-slip-shoes-for-standing-all-day/)](https://www.amazon.com/dp/B01N1I12JN/?tag=p-policy-20)- Best Shoes for Overweight Nurses
+New Balance Women's 928 V3 Walking Shoe](https://www.amazon.com/dp/B01N1I12JN/?tag=p-policy-20)-Best Shoes for Overweight Nurses

 The New Balance Women's 928 V3 provides a supportive and comfortable walking experience.
 You can actually wear the shoe for prolonged hours without feeling any discomfort.
 It has a supportive base that ensures you remain stable as you attend to your patients.